- Riley Hospital Patients, Families, and Staff Stories

 Permanent URI for this collection

-Stories about Riley Hospital patients, families, and staff members written by Maureen C. Gilmer (Senior Journalist, Indiana University Health) for the Riley Children's Health website between 2018 and 2025.
+Stories about Riley Hospital patients, families, and staff members written primarily by Maureen C. Gilmer (Senior Journalist, Indiana University Health) for the Riley Children's Health website between 2018 and 2025.
 The majority of the accompanying photographs were taken by Mike Dickbernd (Visual Journalist, Indiana University Health).

 Browse